openSUSE/openSUSE-welcome/README.md

 ![Welcome](Screenshot.png)

-Package requires patched python3-lens, which is not yet in repositories (you can get it [here](https://github.com/hellcp/kp-lens))
+Package requires python3-lens, which is not yet in repositories (you can get it [here](https://github.com/kororaproject/kp-lens))

 TODO:
 * Provide correct command to live installer